jpettersson/lakrits/README.md

 I created lakrits to power my home automation system.
 I needed a reliable way of transmitting tiny messages between a server and a lot of sensors and actuators.
 At the time I needed to concentrate on the harder problem of designing the automation system and various ways of controlling it, so I decided to stick to the minimal requirements and create the messaging protocol myself.

-This was over a year ago and I've since decided to switch my system to MQTTs, the smaller implementation intended for situations where TCP/IP is overkill (planning work on C++ and Ruby libraries).
 I learnt a lot about serial communication while building this and the system has been running almost flawlessly for over a year, so I figured I'll make it available in case anyone is on the same journey as I was.